zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ### Using chats, teams, and channels to collaborate externally

-XXX I AM CONCERNED THIS IS OBFUSCATING GUEST AND EXTERNAL ACCESS.
-WE HAVE THIS: [Use guest access and external access to collaborate with people outside your organization](communicate-with-users-from-other-organizations.md).
+> [!TIP]

-XXX from Angela: We get feedback from SMBs that our current set of external collab articles are scattered and tough to understand.
-Trying to consolidate high level information in one place for them.
-I agree that the article you linked is a key guide.
-Maybe we add a mention of it as a tip at the top of this section or before the shared channels paragraph?
+> For more information about guest and external access, please see: [Use guest access and external access to collaborate with people outside your organization](communicate-with-users-from-other-organizations.md).

 Collaboration over chat, teams, and channels can happen with people inside and outside of your organization.
 Enabling external collaboration may require you to adjust your Teams policies and settings.